Statue of King Sejong (Gwanghwamun)

-The statue of King Sejong was dedicated on 9 October 2009, in a ceremony attended by attended by President Lee Myung-bak and other Korean government officials, on a Hangul Day in celebration of the 563rd anniversary of the invention of the Korean alphabet by King Sejong, two months after the Gwanghwamun Plaza opening.
-The golden statue is 6.2 meters high (another source gives the statue height as 9.5 meters and yet another, 6.7 meters) and weights 20 tons.
+The statue of King Sejong was dedicated on 9 October 2009, in a ceremony attended by President Lee Myung-bak and other South Korean government officials, on a Hangul Day in celebration of the 563rd anniversary of the invention of the Korean alphabet by King Sejong, two months after the Gwanghwamun Plaza opening.
+The golden statue is 6.2 meters high, 4.3 meters wide, and weighs 20 tons.
 The king has one hand raised and the other holding a book.
-Sides of the statue display all of the hangul alphabet characters.
-In front of the statue there are small models of a celestial globe, a rain gauge, and a sundial, the invention of which is also traditionally attributed to King Sejong in Korea.
-While King Sejong is best remembered for his invention of hangul, he is also considered to have been involved in promotion of agriculture, literature, science and technology, as well as Confucian philosophy, in Korea.
+Sides of the statue display all of the Hangul alphabet characters.
+In front of the statue there are small models of a celestial globe, a rain gauge, and a sundial, the invention of which is also traditionally attributed to King Sejong by South Koreans.
+While King Sejong is best remembered for his invention of Hangul, he is also considered to have been involved in promotion of agriculture, literature, science and technology, as well as Confucian philosophy in South Korea.

 Near the statue a 'Sejong's Story' an exhibition hall, a small museum dedicated to King Sejong, can be found.